alvinctk/setup_notes/README.md

 ```bash
 curl https://bootstrap.pypa.io/get-pip.py | python
 ```

+The detailed description can be found in the [link](https://bhch.github.io/posts/2017/04/fix-the-pip-error-couldnt-find-a-version-that-satisfies-the-requirement/) shared by Anupam in the comments.

 Note: You may need to use sudo python above if not in a virtual environment.